Pymetrics open-sources Audit AI, an algorithm bias detection tool

 Pymetrics chose to open-source Audit AI, product lead Priyanka Jain told VentureBeat, to help others using machine learning and algorithms.

-“As creators of technology, we feel really strongly it’s our responsibility to build AI that is creating a future that we all want to live in and if we have a way to help other creators of technology continue to build that feature as well, it’s our responsibility to share it,” she said.
+“As creators of technology, we feel really strongly it’s our responsibility to build AI that is creating a future that we all want to live in, and if we have a way to help other creators of technology continue to build that feature as well, it’s our responsibility to share it,” she said.

 The release of Audit AI follows Microsoft’s announcement last week that it’s working on a tool for bias detection in algorithms.